\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 You read a book for 100 minutes.
 How many hours and minutes is that?

-100 min = h + min
+100 min = h and min

-• You get 1 hour, with 40 minutes left over, so: $$ \begin{aligned}[t] 100 \, \text{min} &= (1 \times 60 \, \text{min}) + 40 \, \text{min} \\ &= 1 \, \text{h} + 40 \, \text{min} \end{aligned} $$
+The division shows a quotient of 1 and a remainder of 40.$$\begin{aligned}100 \, \text{min} &= (1 \times 60 \, \text{min}) + 40 \, \text{min} \\ &= 1 \, \text{h} \, 40 \, \text{min}\end{aligned}$$So, 100 minutes is 1 hour and 40 minutes.

 Exercise

-140 s = min + s
+140 s = min and s

-• You get 2 minutes, with 20 seconds left over, so: $$ \begin{aligned}[t] 140 \, \text{s} &= (2 \times 60 \, \text{s}) + 20 \, \text{s} \\ &= 2 \, \text{min} + 20 \, \text{s} \end{aligned} $$
+The division shows a quotient of 2 (the minutes) and a remainder of 20 (the seconds).$$\begin{aligned}140 \, \text{s} &= (2 \times 60 \, \text{s}) + 20 \, \text{s} \\ &= 2 \, \text{min} \, 20 \, \text{s}\end{aligned}$$So, 140 seconds is 2 minutes and 20 seconds.

 Exercise